Skip to main content

 Jennifer Robinson

-Jennifer Robinson, PhD, is the Associate Director for Christopher Gardner’s Nutrition Studies Group and the Administrative Director for the Community Health and Prevention Research Master’s Program, both reside within the Stanford Prevention Research Center.
-She received her PhD in Nutrition from UCDavis and has been working in the field of health and wellness for over 25 years.
-In her personal time, you will find her baking sourdough bread, doing yoga, or spending time with her young daughter and husband.
+Jennifer Robinson, PhD, is the Associate Director for Christopher Gardner’s Nutrition Studies Group within the Stanford Prevention Research Center.
+She received her PhD in Nutrition from UC Davis and has been working in the field of health and wellness for over 25 years.
+In her personal time, you will find her baking sourdough bread, doing yoga, or spending time with her young daughter, husband, and chickens.

 Rosalyne Tu

 Rosalyne Tu, MS, RDN, has been working as a dietitian since 2003 and has been teaching the Healthy Kitchen series of classes at Stanford since 2011.
-She currently manages the wellness coaches for the Stanford Employee Wellness Program (BeWell), and she is a nutrition coach and instructor for Stanford BeWell’s Healthy Living program.
+She is currently a nutrition coach and instructor for Stanford BeWell’s Healthy Living program and manager of the BeWell Check-in.